Heckler & Koch XM8: Design

 The XM8 is a selective-fire 5.56mm assault rifle, firing from a closed rotary bolt.
 Its design and functioning is similar to that of the Heckler & Koch G36 assault rifle, of which it is a derivative.

 Materials and weight

 The materials used to build the XM8 are almost entirely composites, with the notable exception of the cold-hammer-forged steel barrel.
-Preliminary tests in desert and arctic conditions have shown the XM8 to be a rugged weapon, though some complaints arose.
+Preliminary tests in desert and arctic conditions have shown the XM8 to be a rugged weapon, though some complaints arose concerning an unspecified mechanical issue and melting handguards due to overheating when firing full-auto.

 Much of the expected cost and weight savings are from the weapon's electronic sight.
 The baseline XM8 carbine (with its integrated sight), for example, can be compared to an M4 carbine with a host of previous-generation electronic add-ons like the AN/PEQ-2, Aimpoint CompM2, Advanced Combat Optical Gunsight, and/or BUIS.
 Without the advantage of the next-generation combined electronics sight, the XM8 would be both heavier and more expensive than the firearms it was intended to replace.